Jun 06, 2022

 How to Install ClamAV on CentOS 7: A Step-by-Step Guide

-Do you want to protect your Linux VPS or server from dangerous malware and viruses?
+Do you want to protect your VPS from dangerous malware and viruses?
 You can easily do that by installing an antivirus.
-There are plenty of options out there, but we do recommend to install ClamAV.
+There are plenty of options out there, but we recommend installing ClamAV on your private server.
 It’s a great open-source antivirus solution against trojans, malware, and other security threats.

 In this article, you will learn how to install ClamAV on CentOS 7 for better server protection!